l1npengtul/boreum/syntax/1-Basics.md

 Functions are references to Boreum functions.
 They are subdivided by arity, return type, etc. More will be discussed later.

+They are also secretly tables, containing a function pointer `FnRef`.

+Mixins can be done by composing a new function into a function field, or using the before and after fields.

 ### 1.1.6 Ref and FnRef

 Ref are references to external data.
 These are provided by the embedder.